See what matters when choosing the right motor for your robot.

 Unlike the Pololu 25D motors, the Buehler ones have a planetary gearbox, also called an epicyclic gearbox.
 Here, you can see exactly how such a mechanism works:

 This type of gearbox, contrary to the one in the Pololu motors, isn’t self-locking, meaning, it allows for backdriving and inertial driving.
-For example, if you grab a Leo Rover (any model from iterations 1.6 to 1.8) and try to turn its wheel, it will turn (and actually the rover’s firmware will allow for that 'knowing' the wheel is being turned manually).
+For example, if you grab a Leo Rover (any model from iterations 1.6 to 1.8) and try to turn its wheel, it will turn (and actually the rover’s firmware will recognize that the wheel is being turned manually).
 This means that the entire gearbox will reverse the revs and propel the motor instead of the motor propelling the wheel.

 But the key factor to the durability here is the mechanism of the gearbox.
 Of the afore-mentioned linear and planetary gearboxes that we used with Leo Rovers, it was the latter that proved to be the best choice for Leo Rover.
 Such a structure of the gearbox makes the motors robust and reliable as the gears don’t break in more extreme use of the rover as it happened with the linear gearbox in the Pololu devices Leo Rover 1.5 was equipped with.